Tamara Musakhanov: Biography

-Tamara Musakhanov managed to finish several art schools in different cities.
+Tamara Musakhanova managed to finish several art schools in different cities.
 She began her education at the pedagogical school in Makhachkala where she met her husband, Abram Vladimirovich Fridberg.
 She then continued her education at the Moscow Kalinin School of industrial art, which she graduated in 1949.
 She worked in the media of sculpture, painting, and crafts in ceramics and faience before continuing her art education in Alma-Ata.

 Scenes of her works represented simple values in life – national traditions in work and leisure, clothing and holidays.

-Musakhanov was awarded the Medal of the Ministry of Culture and the Union of Artists of the Russian Federation.
+Musakhanova was awarded the Medal of the Ministry of Culture and the Union of Artists of the Russian Federation.
 She had certificates and diplomas for participation in the Republican art exhibitions and achievements in the development of Soviet arts and crafts.
-Many of her works are in the collections of 15 Russian art museums, including the Tretyakov Gallery, the State Museum of Oriental Art, the museum-estate Kuskovo, as well as in private collections in Russia, Israel, Germany, England and America.
+Many of her works are in the collections of 15 Russian art museums, including the Tretyakov Gallery, Dagestan Museum of Fine Arts, the State Museum of Oriental Art, the museum-estate Kuskovo, as well as in private collections in Russia, Israel, Germany, England and America.

-Since 1990, Musakhanov lived in Israel in Haifa, where she actively participated in the following exhibitions: a group exhibition of repatriates "Omanut ole" (1994), a group show in the gallery "Tsafon" (1998), a solo exhibit in Haifa (1998), an exhibition of artists from the Caucasus in Netanya (1999), artists of the Caucasus in Merkaz ha-music Tel Aviv-Yafo (2000), etc.
+Since 1990, Musakhanova lived in Israel in Haifa, where she actively participated in the following exhibitions: a group exhibition of repatriates "Omanut ole" (1994), a group show in the gallery "Tsafon" (1998), a solo exhibit in Haifa (1998), an exhibition of artists from the Caucasus in Netanya (1999), artists of the Caucasus in Merkaz ha-music Tel Aviv-Yafo (2000), etc.

-In an interview with Israeli journalist Hana Rafail, Musakhanov said:
+In an interview with Israeli journalist Hana Rafail, Musakhanova said: